ymendigali/oopproject/README.md

 > #### About this project
 >
-> - The comments to make the code understandable, are within the archives
-> - This project uses BufferedReader instead of FileReader
+> - This project uses BufferedReader
 > - This program was written in Eclipse IDE
-> - This repository was created to show the variety of the work I did and experience I gained as a student
 >